Skip to content

 class HookHandler:

-This class manages the execution of migration hooks, which can be either SQL files or Python functions."""
+This class manages the execution of application hooks, which can be either SQL files or Python functions."""

 def __init__(